Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 room was absolutely stuffed with cubs, several Mothers overseeing their wayward charges, but that wasn't the surprising thing.
 The surprise was...they were all, every last one of them, holding *still* and paying *attention*.
-By itself, this was nearly miraculous---there were probably fifty of them, divided into three groups roughly the same size as one another, and grouped mostly by age.
+By itself, this was nearly miraculous-there were probably fifty of them, divided into three groups roughly the same size as one another, and grouped mostly by age.
 The human standing at the front of the room with a stringed musical instrument of some sort was speaking to the littlest ones with the aid of a translator on his